Applied Web Development, AWD is focused on both Front-End and Back-End Web Development to create commercial quality web sites.

 Most PTS students are working and complete AWD with 1 or 2 courses per term.

 Please contact the department for course planning details via email: email@example.com

 Computing Part-time Studies programs are course by course registration.

-Please Note: Due to prerequisites and scheduling it is typically not possible to complete this program in less than 5 terms or 18 months.
+Please Note: Due to prerequisites and scheduling it is typically not possible to complete this program in less than 3-4 terms.

 Students on shorter timelines for funding should consider other programs.

 There are typically only 8 courses required to complete AWD.